Travels From: Ohio & California

 Fees include airfare and ground transportation for events in the United States.

-The recession and the tumult we have all faced in its aftermath has solidified some companies as market leaders while others have been forced to shutter their doors forever.
-What did Chipotle, Apple and Red Bull do right that Circuit City, Linens ’n Things and Borders did wrong, ultimately leading to their failure?
-Jim Stengel argues the companies that have and will continue to grow sustainably are the ideals-driven brands that inspire their customers, inspire their employees, and in the end, outperform their competitors.
-In a presentation based on his book Grow: How Ideals Power Growth and Profit at the World’s Greatest Companies, Stengel uses the ten years of empirical research involving 50,000 companies to show how the world’s 50 best businesses—as diverse as Method, Discovery Communications, Pampers and Petrobras—have a cause-and-effect relationship between financial performance and their ability to connect with fundamental human emotions, hopes, values and greater purposes.
-In this informative presentation, Stengel shows:
+Maximum growth and high ideals are not incompatible.
+They’re inseparable.
+Jim Stengel believes the companies that have and will continue to grow sustainably are the ideals-driven brands that inspire their customers, inspire their employees, and in the end, outperform their competitors.
+In a presentation based on his book Grow: How Ideals Power Growth and Profit at the World’s Greatest Companies, Stengel uses ten years of empirical research involving 50,000 companies to show how the world’s 50 best businesses—as diverse as Method, Discovery Communications, and Pampers—have a cause-and-effect relationship between financial performance and their ability to connect with fundamental human emotions, hopes, values and greater purposes.
+In this engaging presentation, Stengel shows:

 One of the world’s most respected business executives, Jim Stengel reveals the secrets to fostering rapid innovation in order to more meaningfully connect brands and people on a global scale.